Guarantees for vulnerable groups

 Women subjected to or at risk of domestic violence or sexual or gender-based violence by people other than family members must be protected by the competent state authorities.
 When a woman contacts the police or any other state institution or a third party informs the authorities, depending on the case, either preventive or protective measures should be taken.
 Temporary protection beneficiary women can also benefit from these measures.

 Another related practical limitation is that, although the law clearly provides that both women at risk of violence and women who have actually been subjected to violence should be able to access shelters, in practice due to capacity problems only women who have actually been subjected to violence are offered access to existing shelters.
 In most cases, shelters also inquire into the women’s claim to ascertain that violence is “certain” and request evidence such as an assault report or a criminal investigation, although practice is not uniform across the country.
-Shelters in Gaziantep request medical reports and ask women whether they have filed a report with the police, whereas in Osmaniye they do not.[18]
-For foreign women to access women’s shelters in Ankara managers request a medical report evidencing the physical violence and a written criminal complaint.[19]
+In South-Eastern Anatolia, the need for women’s shelters is very high.
+Due to capacity problems, some shelters give priority to women with an assault report or a criminal investigation, which is very difficult for refugee/asylum-seeking women.
+As a rule, women placed in shelters can stay in the facility for up to six months.
+Even if they are lucky enough to find a place in a women’s shelter, they generally return to the house where they experienced violence at the end of six months.
+Protection and prevention mechanisms in cases of SGBV/GBV against refugee women in Türkiye do not work effectively.[12]

 As a rule, women placed in shelters can stay in the facility up to 6 months.
 This period can be extended on exceptional basis.
-Victims of trafficking are invited to leave the country within one month (see International Protection: Special Reception Needs).[20]
+Victims of human trafficking are housed in two shelters located in Ankara and Kırkkale for one month (see International Protection: Special Reception Needs).[13]

 Polygamous and arranged marriages

-In addition to violence, protection of women and girls below 18 involved in arranged marriages and unofficial polygamous marriages – including “second wives” and girls sold into marriage by their families – is another important and persisting concern.[37]
-While both practices are criminalised under Turkish law, polygamous marriages are legally recognised in Syria and women are not always aware of the differences between the two countries’ legal framework and their rights.
-These problems have also led to an increase in early divorce rates among girls below 18,[38] as well as a rising number of children abandoned by their mothers due to marriage to Turkish men.[39]
+In addition to violence, the protection of women and girls under the age of 18 involved in arranged marriages and unofficial polygamous marriages – including “second wives” and girls sold by their families – is a persistent and significant concern.
+Despite the fact that both practises are illegal under Turkish law, polygamous marriages are lawful in Syria, and women are not always aware of the legal differences between the two countries.
+These issues have also contributed to an increase in the rate of early divorce among girls under the age of 18.[22]
+In 2023, it is observed that there is an increase on child marriages, especially in the earthquakes-affected area[23].

-Despite criminalisation in Turkish law, in practice temporary protection beneficiaries have limited opportunities to claim the relevant legal safeguards and protection measures for lack of sufficient public information and crucially very short supply of counselling and legal assistance services available to refugee women.
-In addition, public authorities such as health care institutions often refrain from discharging their legal obligation to inform the police of child marriage cases when treating child brides and mothers.[40]
-Where they do inform the authorities, police officers may refrain from investigating the cases.[41]
-Statistics on such reports are not available countrywide.
+In spite of criminalisation in Turkish law, temporary protection recipients have limited opportunities to claim the relevant legal safeguards and protection measures due to a lack of adequate public information and, most importantly, a critical shortage of counselling and legal assistance services available to refugee women.
+In addition, when treating child brides and mothers, public authorities such as health care institutions frequently fail to fulfil their legal obligation to inform the police of child marriage cases.
+In cases where they inform the authorities, police officers may not investigate the incidents.[26]
+Statistics on such reports are not available countrywide in 2023.

 Initiatives such as the Child Protection Centre run by Türk Kızılay in Altındağ, Ankara offer information to women on early pregnancy, child marriage, sexual harassment, reproductive rights and contraception.
-SGDD-ASAM also runs Women’s Health and Counselling Centres in a number of provinces including Mersin, providing language courses and health care among other services.[42]
-Bodrum Women’s Solidarity Association provides trainings and workshops on sexual health, hygiene along with legal counselling and social cohesion activities.[43]
+Many NGOs have child protection activities.

 In addition, polygamous marriages have an impact on refugees’ access to certain rights such as Social Welfare.
 The assistance granted under the ESSN, for instance, is only provided to one wife and her registered per household.[45]